prashantpawar/sol-unit/README.md

 Only tested on linux (Ubuntu 14.04, 14.10, 15.04).

-`npm install s-unit`
+`npm install sol-unit`

-Use the `--global` flag to get the `sunit` command-line version into PATH.
+Use the `--global` flag to get the `solunit` command-line version into PATH.

 ## Usage

-The executable name is `sunit`.
+The executable name is `solunit`.
 If you install it globally you should get it on your path.
-Try `$ sunit -V` and it should print out the version.
+Try `$ solunit -V` and it should print out the version.

 To see all the options:

 ```
-$ sunit --help
+$ solunit --help

-  Usage: sunit [options] <test ...>
+  Usage: solunit [options] <test ...>

   Options: